Your Farmers Dozen Cool Cutting Garden Guide

 Harvesting

-• Harvest in the early morning or evening
+• Harvest in the early morning or evening.
+You want to harvest when the plant is well hydrated.

 Pro Tips for More Blooms